 As one of the largest counties in Texas, Collin County has seen its fair share of prostitution.
-While the practice of selling sex for money is often called the “world’s oldest profession,” it remains a serious criminal offense in Texas, both for the seller and the buyer.
-And it is critical to understand that the crime of prostitution extends to the “offer” of sex for money, regardless of whether the transaction is actually completed.
-Among other reasons, this is why you need to speak with a qualified Collin County sex crimes lawyer if you find yourself charged with any type of prostitution offense.
+While selling sex for money is often called the “world’s oldest profession,” it remains a serious criminal offense in Texas, both for the seller and the buyer.
+And it is critical to understand that the crime of prostitution extends to the “offer” of sex for money, regardless of whether the transaction is completed.
+This is why you need to speak with a qualified Collin County sex crimes lawyer if you are charged with any prostitution offense.

 Prostitution in Texas

-Put simply, Section 43.02 of the Texas Penal Code defines prostitution as “knowingly” offering or agreeing to engage in “sexual conduct” in exchange for a “fee.”
-It does not matter how much money is involved or whether the act of solicitation takes place on the street or in some other public place like a hotel.
-Any offer of sex-for-money is illegal in Collin County.
+Section 43.02 of the Texas Penal Code defines prostitution as “knowingly” offering or agreeing to engage in “sexual conduct” in exchange for a “fee.”
+It does not matter how much money is involved or whether the solicitation occurs on the street or in some other public place like a hotel.
+Any offer of sex for money is illegal in Collin County.